Reassessing the Constraints from SH0ES Extragalactic Cepheid Amplitudes on Systematic Blending Bias: The method of R20

 \section{The method of R20}

 R20 compared between the amplitudes of extragalactic Cepheids and MW Cepheids to constrain a possible systematic blending bias, $\gamma$.
 Specifically, R20 minimized

-where the summation is over all Cepheids in the sample (see R20 for a derivation of Equation~\eqref{eq:gamma}). $A^{160}$ and $A^{350}$ are the observed amplitudes\footnote{The amplitude is defined here as the magnitude difference between the minimum and the maximum of the light curve.} in F160W and the white filter F350LP, respectively, $A^{160,\rm{MW}}/A^{350,\rm{MW}}$ is the observed MW ratio between these amplitudes (that depends on the period of the Cepheid), the factor $10^{-0.4(\Delta m_H-\Delta m_V)}$ is the expected reduction in the amplitude ratio because of crowding, which also depends on the (small) crowding correction in the F350LP filter, $\Delta m_V$, and $\sigma_i$ is the relevant error of the expression.
-The motivation to study the $A^{160}/A^{350}$ amplitude ratio instead of the NIR amplitude is the reduction in the observed scatter around the MW relation ($\myapprox0.05$, see Appendix~\ref{sec:amp_rat}, compared with $\myapprox0.1\,\rm{mag}$ for the NIR amplitude).
+where the summation is over all extragalactic Cepheids in the sample (see R20 for a derivation of Equation~\eqref{eq:gamma}). $A^{160}_{i}$ and $A^{350}_{i}$ are the observed amplitudes\footnote{The amplitude is defined here as the magnitude difference between the minimum and the maximum of the light curve.} of the extragalactic Cepheids in $F160W$ and the white filter $F350LP$, respectively.
+These amplitudes were evaluated by fitting the \citet{Yoachim2009} light curve templates to the photometric data that is usually noisy and sparse, see details in Section~\ref{sec:HST amplitude}.
+The term $A^{160,\rm{MW}}/A^{350,\rm{MW}}$ is the calibrated transformation between these amplitudes (that depends on the period of the Cepheid), which is based on accurate amplitude measurements of MW Cepheids in standard passbands and on a transformation to the \textit{HST} filters, see below.
+The factor $10^{-0.4(\Delta m_{i,H}-\Delta m_{i,V})}$ is the expected reduction in the amplitude ratio because of crowding, which also depends on the (small) crowding correction in the $F350LP$ filter, $\Delta m_{i,V}$, and $\sigma_i$ is the relevant error of the expression.
+The motivation to study the $A^{160}/A^{350}$ amplitude ratio instead of the near-infrared (NIR) amplitude is the reduction in the observed scatter around the MW relation ($\myapprox0.05$, see Section~\ref{sec:amp_rat_HV}, compared with $\myapprox0.1\,\rm{mag}$ for the NIR amplitude).
 The Cepheids in the sample have $1<\logp<2$ with $A^{160}\sim0.2\,\rm{mag}$ (measured with an accuracy of $\mysim0.1\rm{mag}$), compared with $A^{160,\rm{MW}}$ in the range of $0.2-0.5\,\rm{mag}$ for the same period range.
 The crowding corrections for the Cepheids in the sample are mostly $\Delta m_{H}\lesssim0.6\,\rm{mag}$ with a smaller fraction of Cepheid found in regions with higher surface brightness (up to $\Delta m_{H}\approx2\,\rm{mag}$) than the limit typically used to measure $H_0$.

-The transformation of the MW relation, observed in $H$ and $V$ bands, to the HST filters is performed in R20 with
+The transformation of the MW relation, observed in $H$ and $V$ bands, to the \textit{HST} filters is performed in R20 with